gromber05/passwordUnit/README.md

 - Internationalization: English and Spanish support
 - Optionally export generated passwords to a JSON file (`password.json`)
 - **Passwords are saved encrypted for security**
+- Export all saved passwords to a CSV file (`passwords.csv`) with decrypted values
+- Menu option to delete both JSON and CSV password files

 ## Usage